deployKF/deployKF/README.md

     4. use the following default credentials (if you have not changed them):
         - username: `admin@example.com`
         - password: `admin`
+5. whenever you want to update your Kubeflow deployment, you can repeat steps 1-4, to update your existing manifests
+    - _TIP: any manual changes made in the `--output-dir` will be overwritten by the `deploykf generate` command, so please only make changes in your `--values` files_
+       - if you have changes that are not yet possible to make with a `--values` file, please [raise an issue](https://github.com/deployKF/deployKF/issues)

 ## Troubleshooting